MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 # Deploy a Node.js application with a MongoDB database

 The goal of this exercice is to put in practice the knowledge acquired during previous exercices to deploy a new application from scratch on your server.

-**This exercise is part of the course evaluation.**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->